 In this key-hole procedure, the tight tissues stabilising the lateral (outer) aspect of the patella are divided in order to enable it to sit more centrally in the V shaped groove at the end of the femur (the trochlea).
 Historically this procedure was very commonly carried out and sadly this remains the case in many units.
 It is now known that the indications for this procedure are very specific.
 It is not a benign procedure and patients may take several months to settle following surgery.
 Because of the limited indications and possible complications associated with the procedure it is no longer a commonly carried out by specialist knee surgeons.

-Surgical procedures aimed at stabilisation of the patella are, by and large, only undertaken after the patient's physiotherapy regime has failed to achieve the desired results.
+Surgical procedures aimed at stabilisation of the patella are, by and large, only undertaken after the patient's physiotherapy regime has failed to achieve the desired results and are directed at patella instability symptoms.

 The MPFL (medial patello-femoral ligament) is the most important soft tissue stabiliser of the patella.
 When ruptured, it can be reconstructed using a combination of arthroscopic surgery and minimally invasive open surgery.
 A single hamstring tendon is used to reconstruct the MPFL.